harmonydata/harmonydata.github.io/content/en/blog/ideas.md

 **Possible mentors:** Thomas Wood

-**Expected size of the project:** 250 hours
+**Expected size of the project:** 175 hours

 **Difficulty:** hard

+### Multilingual negation

-### Enhance Harmony to process negation in languages other than English and Portuguese, expanding its applicability and utility for researchers working with diverse language datasets
+Enhance Harmony to process negation in languages other than English and Portuguese, expanding its applicability and utility for researchers working with diverse language datasets

 **More information:** [https://github.com/harmonydata/harmony/issues](https://github.com/harmonydata/harmony/issues)